Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 project for more details.

 As for what characters can be included in the metric keys.
-Generaly, graphite is fairly forgiving and may alter your metric keys: it converts slashes to dots, subsequent dots become single dots, prefix dots get removed, postfix dots will get it confused a bit though and create an extra hierarchy with an empty node at the end.
+Generally, graphite is fairly forgiving and may alter your metric keys: it converts slashes to dots, subsequent dots become single dots, prefix dots get removed, postfix dots will get it confused a bit though and create an extra hierarchy with an empty node at the end.